 So it naturally protects tissues of the body from inflammation just like vitamin C does.
 It is having too much uric acid in the body that seems to be the problem not that we have some uric acid at all.

-So why do we have high levels?
+So why do we have High levels in Our Blood?

 The body is a self regulating organism and if the amount of something is high it is for a reason.
 Vitamin C acts in the body to regulate uric acid.
 When our intake of vitamin C is too low, uric acid will rise.